-The College uses state-approved placement instruments to place students in English, math, and ELAC (English Language Acquisition) courses.
+The College uses Guided Self-Placement to place students in English, math, and ELAC (English Language Acquisition) courses.
 Using students' self-reported information, all students from all educational backgrounds are given placement levels.
 The College does not offer or require placement exams, but instead uses multiple measures to assess students and place them into transfer-level coursework.